 You might be told that booking systems are the Bees Knee’s, and they are in some ways, but BE WARNED, they have a few flaws in my experience.

 When I first purchased my salon booking system for my spray tanning business, I thought it was fantastic.
-No more replying to clients at 9 o’clock at night or messing up a booking, they just did all the work for me!
-It saved me loads of time, it meant I got paid upfront and some people really enjoy how easy it is.
+No more replying to clients at 9 pm or messing up a booking; they just did all the work for me!
+It saved me loads of time, meant I got paid upfront, and some people enjoy how easy it is.

-So your thinking, why on earth don’t you rely on booking systems for your business?
+So why don’t you rely on booking systems for your business?

-- Because most people have questions about your service and will not book and pay if they’re unsure about anything.
-On the phone or by email, you are giving a more personalized booking experience by putting your clients at ease.
+- Because most people have questions about your service and will not book and pay if they’re unsure about anything, on the phone or by email, you give a more personalised booking experience by putting your clients at ease.

-- Clients will be looking for your name on the booking system and if you are booked and have staff, they will not pick them and go elsewhere unless you persuade them on the phone (YES REALLY!)
+- Clients will be looking for your name on the booking system, and if you are booked and have staff, they will not pick them up and go elsewhere unless you persuade them on the phone (YES, REALLY!)

 - It takes away the urgency to book.
-If your clients can see you have an empty diary in a months time, most people will think ‘Oh I’ll book later in case I don’t need it nearer the time’ or ‘I’ll book when I get paid again as she doesn’t look that busy’ This is BAD for BUSINESS!
-By the time they get around to booking a space, it will have gone to a new client that statistically costs you 3 times more to obtain than retaining that existing client, and this cycle will repeat itself over and over again for years.
+If your clients can see you have an empty diary in a month, most people will think, ‘Oh, I’ll book later in case I don’t need it nearer the time’ or ‘I’ll book when I get paid again as she doesn’t look that busy’ This is BAD for BUSINESS!
+By the time they get around to booking a space, it will have gone to a new client that statistically costs them three times more to obtain than retaining that existing client, and this cycle will repeat itself over and over again for years.

 - You’ll never know how much in demand you are.
-If I have a full diary and 6 people go on to book for that evening but couldn’t find a space, they aren’t going to phone and tell me that.
-So I should be hiring another member of staff instead of sitting in the dark about my salon’s demand.
+If I have a full diary and six people go on to book for that evening but can’t find a space, they aren’t going to phone and tell me that.
+So I should hire another staff member instead of sitting in the dark about my salon’s demands.

 What I do now:

-I incorporate both in my business, but only advertise the booking app to those that will only book online.
-I advertise that we take phone calls and emails and I’m very efficient at answering emails (Twice daily).
+I incorporate both in my business but only advertise the booking app to those that will only book online.
+I announce that we take phone calls and emails, and I’m very efficient at answering emails (Twice daily).

 Spray Tan Hygiene Advice

 Clean your spray tan rooms after every person.
-This is one of the most common complaints of why they left another salon because the floors and walls were sticky and not only that, you risk tan to skin transfer.
-Cleaning the walls only takes a couple of minutes and in doing this your client will be more comfortable.
+This is one of the most common complaints of why they left another salon because the floors and walls were sticky, and not only that, you risk tan-to-skin transfer.
+Cleaning the walls only takes a couple of minutes,; your client will be more comfortable doing this.

 Spray Tan Guns

-At the end of the night, take apart your gun (it should have around 5-6 parts) and wash them out with water until clear.
-Put lukewarm water in the gun and flush out your gun to stop the needle from eroding or getting clogged with tan.
-Spray tan crystallizes (hardens) in the needle if left for long periods of time, so flushing it with water stops it from clogging up.
+At the night’s end, remove your gun (it should have around 5-6 parts) and wash them out with water until transparent.
+Put lukewarm water in the gun and flush out your weapon to stop the needle from eroding or getting clogged with tan.
+Spray tan crystallises (hardens) in the hand if left for long periods, so flushing it with water stops it from clogging up.

 Spray Tan Marketing Advice

-It took me a long time to realise that it’s your job to make sure your clients remember to book in for their spray tans.
-Frequent social media posts and email campaigns make sure you’re retaining your existing clients.
+It took me a long time to realise that it’s your job to make sure your clients remember to book their spray tans.
+Frequent social media posts and email campaigns ensure you retain your existing clients.

-- The “2 tan for £30” promotion was our most successful promotion.
-Our spray tans were £20 each, but if you brought a friend, you could both get £5 off.
+- The “2 tans for £30” promotion was our most successful.
+Our spray tans were £20 each, but if you brought a friend, you could get £5 off.
 This worked well for a few reasons.
-It encouraged our clients to bring new customers to the salon and they had a fun experience with their friend whilst enjoying a bit of money off.
-We could do both appointments in 30-40 mins as both clients arrived at the same time and didn’t mind waiting on each other to dry off.
-Our salon has 4 spray tan booths, however, so the logistics might not be as easy if you only have one room.
+It encouraged our clients to bring new customers to the salon, and they had a fun experience with their friends whilst enjoying a bit of money.
+We could make both appointments in 30-40 mins as both clients arrived simultaneously and didn’t mind waiting for each other to dry off.
+However, our salon has four spray tan booths, so the logistics might not be as easy if you only have one room.

-- Gift your clients some vouchers for joining your mailing list, liking your Instagram or Facebook.
+- Gift your clients vouchers for joining your mailing list and liking your Instagram or Facebook.

 - Recommend a friend to get a half-price tan.
-This was a really successful campaign and brought us loads of lovely new customers on their friend’s recommendation.
-You will need to note down who recommended them and send them an e-voucher or physical voucher to thank them for their recommendation.
+This successful campaign brought us many lovely new customers on their friend’s recommendation.
+You will need to note who recommended them and send them an e-voucher or physical voucher to thank them for their recommendation.

 - Give your client a physical voucher or e-voucher for their promotions.
-Your clients most likely feel super awkward about saying they want to use their discount, so presenting a voucher to you at the end of the treatment is preferable.
+Your clients most likely feel awkward about saying they want to use their discount, so presenting a coupon to you at the end of the treatment is preferable.

 You can check out the best value products I have suggested at the top of this page.
-I’m going to share one of the best money-saving and environmentally friendly salon tips that save my business over £5000 a year.
+I will share one of the best money-saving and environmentally friendly salon tips that save my business over £5000 a year.

-Say we do 1000 spray tans a month in our salon, we will need 1000 sticky feet which will be roughly 50 pence each, costing the salon £500 a month.
-If we make our own sticky feet, it will cost us 7 pence and 30 seconds to make them individually saving us £437 a month and therefore £5244 a year and if you’re doing a portion of those 1000 spray tans in a month, that’s you sorted for a well deserved 5 grand holiday!
+Say we do 1000 spray tans a month in our salon; we will need 1000 sticky feet, roughly 50 pence each, costing the salon £500 a month.
+If we make our own sticky feet, it will cost us 7 pence and 30 seconds to make them individually, saving us £437 a month and therefore £5244 a year, and if you’re doing a portion of those 1000 spray tans in a month, that’s you sorted for a well deserved holiday!